Quantize a model

 Section titled “Organization: default vs moqe”--isq-organization selects which layers get quantized:

-default: every linear layer the pipeline exposes for quantization.moqe(MoQE, Mixture of Quantization Experts): only MoE (Mixture of Experts) expert layers; the shared (non-expert) trunk stays at native precision.
+default: every linear layer the pipeline exposes for quantization.moqe(MoQE, Mixture of Quantization Experts): only MoE (Mixture of Experts) expert layers; the shared (non-expert) trunk stays at its source precision.

 moqe is useful on MoE models where the experts dominate parameter count.